kjhealy/kieranhealy.hugo/content/blog/dorling-cartograms/index.markdown

 I was writing some examples for next semester's dataviz class and shared one of them---a [Dorling Cartogram](https://www.arcgis.com/home/item.html?id=b686a7679cb747e9825d1d1bb6b26046)---on the socials medias.
 Some people don't like cartograms, some people do like cartograms; in conclusion, we live in a world of contrasts.

 Also, some people asked for the code.
 So here it is, fwiw, after the pictures.
-These are not the most polished figures, but that is kind of the point, as we go through them in class and ~indoctrinate students~ discuss them and so on.
+These are not the most polished figures, but that is kind of the point, as we go through them in class and ~~indoctrinate students in the inflexible ideology of Cultural Marxism~~ discuss them like reasonable people and so on.

 {{% figure src="dorling-bl.png" alt="Dorling cartogram, percent Black by county" caption="Percent Black by County" %}}